wuxc/pywin32doc/md/pythoncom.md

   - [StgCreateDocfile](pythoncom.md#pythoncomstgcreatedocfile)

-    Creates a new compound file storage object using the OLE-provided compound file implementation for the[PyIStorage](#pyistorage) interface\.&nbsp;
+    Creates a new compound file storage object using the OLE-provided compound file implementation for the [PyIStorage](PyIStorage.md) interface\.&nbsp;

   - [StgCreateDocfileOnILockBytes](pythoncom.md#pythoncomstgcreatedocfileonilockbytes)

-    Creates a new compound file storage object using the OLE-provided compound file implementation for the[PyIStorage](#pyistorage) interface\.&nbsp;
+    Creates a new compound file storage object using the OLE-provided compound file implementation for the [PyIStorage](PyIStorage.md) interface\.&nbsp;

   - [StgIsStorageFile](pythoncom.md#pythoncomstgisstoragefile)